Saafke/CHOC-NOCS/README.md

 ```

 ## Running demo <a name="demo"></a>
 You can use the demo to run the model on your own RGB(-D optional) images.
-First, download the trained model from here (ADD LINK).
+First, download the trained model from [here](https://zenodo.org/record/7438646#.Y5oL49LP2V4).

 The general command to run the demo is:
 ```